ryasar79/reduxx/README.md

     // setting the state:
     // this will produce the same state change as in Step 3

-    /*
-        Note: using the stateKeyMapper and
-              using the REDUXX_SPECIAL_KEY
-              lets you work with regular OR obscured state keys.
-              See the "Obscure Your State Keys" section above for more information about that topic.
-    */

     const newState = {};